Millennium Sapphire (MSTO) Self Reported Market Capitalization Achieves $120.60 Million

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-Millennium Sapphire’s genesis date was December 4th, 2021.
+Millennium Sapphire launched on December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
+The official website for Millennium Sapphire is mstoken.art.
+Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
 The official message board for Millennium Sapphire is mstokensto.medium.com.
-Millennium Sapphire’s official website is mstoken.art.
-Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.

 The MS Token represents both fractionalized ownership in the Millennium Sapphire and future pro-rata share in the potential profits driven by NFTs.
 The NFT’s will be created in collaboration with studios and digital artists.